HNLMS Den Helder: Development

 In 2019 the so called D-letter, the final process before the contract can be signed, was sent to the Tweede Kamer for approval.
 With the contract signing following two months later on the bridge of HNLMS Karel Doorman.
 During Prinsjesdag in 2022 it was announced that the Den Helder would be equipped with a close-in weapon system (CIWS), which later was confirmed to be the same CIWS that will be installed on the Anti-Submarine Warfare Frigate and the HNLMS Karel Doorman.
 A year later, in 2023, it was reported that the Den Helder will not be equipped with several systems for self defense that were previously planned as a result of austerity measures.

+Capabilities

 The ship carries two 40-ton cranes and can carry up to 24 sea containers.
 It can dispense 7600 m3 of diesel (including for its own use), 1000 m3 of helicopter fuel (including for its own use), 226 m3 of drinking water and 434 tons of other goods, including ammunition.

-The vessel can accommodate up to two NH90 NFH helicopters or, alternatively, one NH90 NFH and two UAVs.
-It carries two LCVPs (Landing Craft Vehicle Personnel) and 2 FRISC (Fast Raiding Intercepting Special Forces Craft).
+The ship accommodates two NH90 NFH helicopters or, alternatively, one NH90 NFH and two UAVs.
+It carries two LCVPs (Landing craft vehicle personnel) and 2 FRISC (Fast Raiding Intercepting Special Forces Craft).

 The ship's infirmary operates as a Role 2 hospital (providing limited hospital capability, including surgery).
 The radios aboard the Den Helder are made by Rohde & Schwarz Benelux.